ammarhakim/gkyl-doc/source/gkyl/VlasovOnCartGrid.rst

 :math:`C[f_s,f_{s'}]` are collisions.
-This app uses a version of the discontinuous Galerkin (DG) scheme to discretize the phase-space advection, and :doc:`Strong Stability-Preserving Runge-Kutta (SSP-RK) schemes <ssp-rk>` to discretize the time derivative.
+This app uses a version of the discontinuous Galerkin (DG) scheme to discretize the phase-space advection, and :doc:`Strong Stability-Preserving Runge-Kutta (SSP-RK) schemes <../dev/ssp-rk>` to discretize the time derivative.
 We use a *matrix and quadrature free* version of the algorithm described in [Juno2018]_ which should be consulted for details of the numerics the properties of the discrete system.

 For neutral particles, the acceleration can be set to zero.
 For electromagnetic (or electrostatic) problems, the acceleration is due